-Undergraduate and postgraduate level programmes should be reviewed annually within the Department as per the Academy Course Quality Review Cycle.
+Undergraduate and postgraduate level programmes are reviewed annually within the Department as per the Academy Course Quality Review Cycle.
 There will be one report for undergraduate level and one report for postgraduate level programmes.
+Also, Pearson as the awarding body and BAC and British Council as the accreditation bodies regularly hold audits throughout each academic year.

-10 Regulations and information
+10. Regulations and Information

-The design and structure of programmes and programme components fall under the general regulations of the relevant awarding bodies

-Pedagogic matters concerning the design and structure of programmes and programme components should be referred to the Academic Head, Academic and Advisory Board and Quality Committee.
-Matters concerning programme or programme component regulations should be referred to the Head of Academics, Academic and Advisory Board and Quality Committee.
+- 10.1 The design and structure of programmes and programme components fall under the general regulations of the relevant awarding bodies. - 10.2 Pedagogic matters concerning the design and structure of programmes and programme components should be referred to the Academic Head, Academic and Advisory Committee and Quality Committee.